 The heating requirements of existing buildings in Germany are falling steadily as a result of energy-efficient new construction and energy refurbishment.
 This is why it makes sense to separate heating and hot water.
 Electric instantaneous water heaters heat the water directly at the point of use at the desired temperature and quantity.
 This saves energy and water and is convenient at the same time!
 The heating runs separately at lower temperatures, e.g. via a heat pump.
 This makes the buildings independent of fossil fuels - an important step towards climate neutrality.

 With the new GEG, modern electric instantaneous water heaters can be integrated well into the overall concept.
 The background to this is the new reference to the updated DIN V 18599 standard, which better reflects instantaneous water heaters.
 Other hot water requirements are taken into account and additional efficiency factors are taken into account.
 The primary energy requirements of the GEG can be met in new buildings, for example, with an air-to-water heat pump and a decentralised hot water supply via an electric instantaneous water heater.
 In addition, there are advantages in operation: By separating heating and hot water supply, the heating system can be designed smaller and work very efficiently, as only low temperatures are required for the underfloor heating alone.
 The hot water supply takes place almost without losses and offers a high level of comfort!
 Furthermore, combinations with modern direct electric heating systems can of course also be implemented.

 Promotion: Efficiency house level for new construction and refurbishment

-If, within the scope of a renovation, measures are carried out on the building envelope, such as window replacement or insulation, together with the renewal of the heating technology, up to 30 subsidies can be applied for.
-In addition, an interest subsidy is granted that is 15% more favorable than the interest rate of the house bank.
+If, within the scope of a renovation, measures are carried out on the building envelope, such as window replacement or insulation, together with the renewal of the heating technology, up to 45 subsidies can be applied for.
+You can view the current funding rates for renovation here: